flokoe/bash-hackers-wiki/docs/syntax/pe.md

 ### Assign a default value: Arrays

 For [arrays](../syntax/arrays.md) this expansion type is limited.
-For an individual index, it behaves like for a \"normal\" parameter, the default value is assigned to this one element.
+For an individual index, it behaves like for a "normal" parameter, the default value is assigned to this one element.
 The mass-expansion subscripts `@` and `*` **can not be used here** because it's not possible to assign to them!